iparainnocent/code3/README.md

 ##### Functions
 - fetch('https://innocentio.vercel.app/films'): This function fetches the movie data from the https://innocentio.vercel.app/films endpoint and processes the response.
 - showMovieDetails(movie): This function updates the "Movie Details" section with the selected movie's information and sets up the "Buy Ticket" button functionality.
 #### Functionality
 - Fetch Movie Data: The script first fetches the movie data from the https://innocentio.vercel.app/films endpoint using the fetch function.
 Once the data is received, it is parsed as JSON and used to populate the movie list.
 - Display Movie Details: When a user clicks on a movie in the list, the showMovieDetails function is called with the selected movie object as a parameter.
 This function updates the "Movie Details" section with the movie's poster, title, runtime, showtime, and available tickets.
 Buy Ticket: The "Buy Ticket" button is initially enabled if there are available tickets.
 When the user clicks the button, the script updates the available tickets count and disables the button if the movie is sold out.
 #### Customization
-To customize the Movie Ticket App, you can modify the following:
+To customize the Movie Ticket , you can modify the following:

 -  Movie Data: Update the movie data (titles, posters, runtimes, showtimes, capacities, tickets sold, etc.) in the script.js file or the server-side endpoint that provides the movie data.
 - Styling: Modify the CSS styles in the style.css file to change the appearance of the application.